DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 environment.' *Journal of Computer‐Mediated Communication* 11.2 (2006):
 415-441.

-E. J. Finkel, P. W. Eastwick, B. R. Karney, H. T. Reis and S. Sprecher, 'Online Dating A Critical Analysis From the Perspective of Psychological Science.' *Psychological Science in the Public Interest*, 13(1), (2012):
+Finkel, E. J., P. W. Eastwick, B. R. Karney, H. T. Reis and S. Sprecher, 'Online Dating A Critical Analysis From the Perspective of Psychological Science.' *Psychological Science in the Public Interest*, 13(1), (2012):
 3-66.

-Fiore, Andrew T., and Judith S. Donath.
+Fiore, Andrew T. and Judith S. Donath.
 'Homophily in online dating: when do you like someone like yourself?.' *CHI'05 Extended Abstracts on Human Factors in Computing Systems*.
 ACM, 2005.

-Lovink, Geert, and Sabine Niederer. *Video vortex reader: Responses to YouTube*.
+Lovink, Geert and Sabine Niederer. *Video vortex reader: Responses to YouTube*.
 Amsterdam: Institute of Network Cultures, 2008.

-Lovink, Geert, and Miriam Rasch.
+Lovink, Geert and Miriam Rasch.
 Unlike us reader: social media monopolies and their alternatives.
 No. 8. *Institute of Network Cultures*, 2013.

-J. A. Hall, N. Park, H. Song and M. J. Cody, 'Strategic misrepresentation in online dating: The effects of gender, self-monitoring, and personality traits.'
+Hall, J. A., N. Park, H. Song and M. J. Cody.
+'Strategic misrepresentation in online dating: The effects of gender, self-monitoring, and personality traits.'
 Journal of Social and Personal Relationships, 27(1), (2010): 117-135.J.
 T. Hancock and C. L. Toma,